 So simply living with your boyfriend isn’t enough to change the custody.
 If the custody arrangement comes under review, it will be because of other changes associated with the new living circumstances.

 Unless you and your ex crafted your custody agreement together, decisions about child custody are always made by the court.
-The court is charged with making the choice that is in the best interests of the child.
-The child will live in whatever place will provide the best care and safety.
+The court is charged with making the choice that is in the interests of the child.
+The child will live in whatever place will provide the care and safety.

 In the majority of cases, the question is about safety and health.
-The court decides where the child will get the best treatment.
+The court decides where the child will get the treatment.
 Quality of life might be a factor as well.
 Courts show favor to living areas with better-quality schools.

 When you move in with your boyfriend, you introduce another party to the custody question.
 The court will revise their view of the situation based on information about your boyfriend.
 They’ll consider where he lives, his lifestyle, and how he acts.
 As long as no glaring issues exist, the court probably won’t make a major custody change.
 But if the child’s emotional or physical well-being is threatened, the court will have to act.